samsquire/additive-guis/README.md

 ## emits

-Emits the data that was used to render this element
+Emits the data that was used to render this element when clicked.
+Used to change what data another widget is rendering.

 ## selects